-The Wheaton College chapter of the Society of Physics Students (SPS) has won an Outstanding Chapter Award from the SPS National Office.**

-**Earlier capture:**

 The Wheaton College chapter of the Society of Physics Students (SPS) sent eight students to PhysCon, the Sigma Pi Sigma Physics Congress, in November 2019.

-On November 6 – 9, six Wheaton engineering women participated in the annual Society of Women Engineers (SWE) conference in Anaheim, California.
+In November, six Wheaton engineering women participated in the annual Society of Women Engineers (SWE) conference in Anaheim, California.

 Dr. Heather M. Whitney is Associate Professor of Physics at Wheaton College and a Visiting Scholar in the Department of Radiology at the University of Chicago.